VilopusDoom/vilopusdoom.github.io/_posts/2021-03-28-trend-micro-question.md

   </a>
 </div>

-*Figure 1: Some TLS and TCP traffic*
+*Figure 1: Some TLS and TCP traffic.*

 <div style="text-align:center;">
   <a href="/assets/img/blog/2021-03-28-trend-micro-question/Screenshot (163).png">